 Verse by Verse Commentary

-Opposition continued – In verses 1-3 we see that the opposition the builders faced didn’t crumble away.
-Instead it intensified.
-Many times this type of opposition is not short term.
+1. Opposition continued – In verses 1-3, we see that the opposition the builders faced didn’t crumble away.
+Instead, it intensified.
+Many times, this type of opposition is not short-term.
 Being victorious once doesn’t guarantee you won’t face it again.
 It also doesn’t guarantee you will be victorious the next time.
 God wanted them to rebuild the wall, but he did not remove the opposition.
 Why?

 Discussion Questions

-- What groups of people were opposing the rebuilding project?
+• What groups of people opposed the rebuilding project?

-- What lessons can we lean from Nehemiah?
+• What lessons can we learn from Nehemiah?
 About leadership?
 About planning?
 About responding to opposition?

 Verse by Verse Commentary